apache/rocketmq-site/_docs/14-rmq-deployment.md

 #### How To Get
 The admin tool is shipped along with RocketMQ.
 Either you download a pre-built binary version or build from source by yourself, you already have it.

-In case you have source code, the rocketmq-tools module contains its source code.
+In case you need the source code, the rocketmq-tools module contains its source code.

 #### How to use
 The Admin Tool is very easy to use.
 Here, for demonstration purpose, *nix environment is assumed.

-Change directory to ${PACKAGE}/bin, command bash mqadmin, you should see the following help menu pops out:
+Change directory to ${PACKAGE}/bin, command bash mqadmin, you should see the following help menu:

 ```java
 The most commonly used mqadmin commands are: